jhudson8/restful-redux/README.md

 // in this example, this reducer would be included using redux combineReducers with the `customers` attribute export default function (state = {}, action) {

-  // note the provided reducer utility function *is not actually a reducer*
-  // because it will return false if no operation was performed - your reducer must always return state const newState = customerModelReducer(state, action);
+  const newState = customerModelReducer(state, action);
-  if (newState) {
+  if (newState !== state) {
     return newState;
   }

-  // add your own reducer logic here
+  // add your own reducer logic here or, if you have no additional action types to work with
+  // export default customerModelReducer;
 }
 ```